-Classifica tion Name Туре Cardinali ty Description ::> ::> PointInSequence ::> POINT ON ROUTE inherits from POINT IN SEQUENCE "PK" id PointOnRouteIdType 1:1 Identifier of POINT ON ROUTE.
+Classifica Name Туре Cardinali Description tion ty

+::> ::> PointInSequence ::> POINT ON ROUTE inherits from POINT IN SEQUENCE "PK" id PointOnRouteldType 1:1 Identifier of POINT ON ROUTE.
 "PK" (order) xsd:positiveInteger 1:1 Order of POINT ON ROUTE within ROUTE (Inherited from POINT IN LINK SEQUENCE).
-"FK" LinkSequenceRef RouteRef 0:1 Reference to a LINK SEQUENCE. i.e.ROUTE. "cntd" "FK" RoutePointRef RoutePointRef 1:1 Reference to ROUTE POINT that POINT ON ROUTE uses.
+"FK" LinkSequenceRef RouteRef 0:1 Reference to a LINK SEQUENCE. i.e. ROUTE. "cntd" projections Projection 0:1 Projection for the POINT ON ROUTE (on the infrastructure) "FK" RoutePointRef RoutePointRef 1:1 Reference to ROUTE POINT that POINT ON ROUTE uses.
+"FK" OnwardRoute- LinkRef RouteLinkRef 0:1 Optional Reference to onward link to use - can be used to disambiguating where there are multiple links between the same point.

-8.3 Service patterns
+10.3 Service patterns

-The SERVICE PATTERN model describes how services work the routes in the network and underpins the description of a timetable as a set of SERVICE JOURNEYS which follow the patterns.
+The SERVICE PATTERN model describes how services work the routes in the network and underpins the description of a timetable as a set of SERVICE JOURNEYs which follow the patterns.